Nashville – Hall Of Fame Inductee – Blue Clear Sky (George Strait) and Southern Voice (Tim McGraw)

 Chart-topping Canadian songwriter Liz Rodrigues, who has six songs on Celine Dion’s new album, Courage, has also written multiple songs for Eminem and countless other popular music artists.
 The versatile topliner takes a more personal approach for relationship and emotional based adult-contemporary pop lyrics, but looks outside for the storytelling style required in most hip hop.
 A singer long before she became a writer, Liz is also the voice on the demos.

-Nashville - Grammy Nominated Songwriter/Recording Artist - Mine Would Be You (Blake Shelton) and That's How I Wanna Go Out (Deric Ruttan)
+Ontario - Grammy Nominated Songwriter/Recording Artist - Mine Would Be You (Blake Shelton) and That's How I Wanna Go Out (Deric Ruttan)

 Deric Ruttan is a Grammy-nominated, Nashville-based singer/songwriter and a Canadian country music artist.
 The writer of multiple #1 country songs, Deric was raised just outside Bracebridge, Ontario, on land where his great grandfather made moonshine in the 1930’s.
 It was the perfect backdrop for the singer/songwriter, who grew up listening to everything from CCR to Gordon Lightfoot to Johnny Cash.
 After touring with several country bar bands, Deric moved to Nashville, where his unique outlook and delivery attracted the attention and praise of songwriters Don Schlitz, Steve Earle, and Steve Bogard.

-Nashville - Juno Award Winning Singer/Songwriter - Keep it Simple (James Barker Band)
+Toronto - Juno Award Winning Singer/Songwriter - Keep it Simple (James Barker Band)

 Gavin Slate is a Juno Award winning songwriter from Toronto, ON and currently living in Nashville, TN.
 He has co-written 11 Gold Certified singles, 17 Top 10s and two #1 songs for artists including The James Barker Band, The Reklaws, Jade Eagleson, Tim Hicks, Kira Isabella, Cold Creek County, Sons of Daughters etc. In addition to this, he has also had songs placed as an artist himself in TV shows including NBC's Rookie Blue, ABC's Saving Hope and most recently had his song featured in the holiday campaign for Stella Artois.